EngSaleha/SDP/README.md

     add your name and the change you made in the comments section ***important, to track the activiteis of each member***, then click on commit.

     You can either click on Sync changes (will push and pull again so you need to enter the password twice) or write in the terminal `git push` to push the changes only

+5- `pip freeze > requirements.txt` to update the req file, this will contain all lib you needed